Allow me introduce the Ohs family.

 Something happened in Maddison and it changed the way her brain communicates with the rest of her body.
 With her, we are challenged with damage to her brain, learning to swallow, tube feeding, mysterious body tone, and hip dysplasia (Read our stories on the Pavlik harness and Spica cast 1 & 2).

 Maddison has a very complex case.
-We currently do not have a diagnosis, and are still trying to figure out her symptoms as well.
+She currently diagnosed with atypical cerebral palsy, autism spectrum disorder, growth hormone deficiency and hypotonia.
 We go into more detail on her Medical Bio.

 Life is busy for our family.

 It’s long and exhausting hours raising small people, but there are small victories that are so rewarding.
 We welcome you to share in our journey raising a child with special needs as a family of Ohs.